caseyg/awesome/TOPICS.md

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.

+*   [frostming/legit](https://github.com/frostming/legit) - Git for Humans, Inspired by GitHub for Mac™.

 ## github

 *   [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.